 Where Do I Begin?

-So you’ve rented a MacStadium hosted server and you’re all ready to do something with it.
+So you have a MacStadium hosted server and you’re all ready to do something with it.
 The first question on your mind is probably “How do I control this thing?”

 Nearly all modern servers are “headless” (meaning they have no dedicated monitor, keyboard or mouse) and are controlled over a network using remote desktop software.
 This article will cover four popular (and free!) remote control programs as well as the pros and cons of using each of them.